krystianll/mlemur/README.md

 ```
 brew install mpfr
 ```
+5. Locate and run R.app
-5. Install `devtools` package: copy the following command to R console and press Enter:
+6. Install `devtools` package: copy the following command to R console and press Enter:
 ```
 install.packages("devtools", dependencies = TRUE)
 ```
 You might be asked to confirm by clicking 'Yes' or to select server from which the packages will be downloaded - select the first one

-6. Install mlemur with all dependencies using the following command:
+7. Install mlemur with all dependencies using the following command:
 ```
 devtools::install_github("krystianll/mlemur", ref = "master", auth_token = "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", dependencies = TRUE)
 ```